openfaas/docs/docs/reference/tls-openfaas.md

 See also: [ingress-nginx installation](https://kubernetes.github.io/ingress-nginx/deploy/)

+#### Timeouts for synchronous invocations

+Despite configuring OpenFaaS and your functions for [extended timeouts](/tutorials/expanded-timeouts.md), you may find that your Ingress Controller, Istio Gateway, or Cloud Load Balancer implements its own timeouts on connections.
+If you think you have everything configured correctly for OpenFaaS, but see a timeout at a very specific number such as 30s or 60s, then check the timeouts on your Ingress Controller or Load Balancer.

+For Ingress Nginx, to extend a synchronous invocation beyond one minute, add the `nginx.ingress.kubernetes.io/proxy-read-timeout` annotation to your Ingress resource.
+This annotation is specified in seconds - for example, to extend the timeout to 30 minutes, use `nginx.ingress.kubernetes.io/proxy-read-timeout: "1800"`.

 ### Install cert-manager

 cert-manager is a Kubernetes operator maintained by the Cloud Native Computing Foundation (CNCF) which automates TLS certificate management.